HIDDEN WATER IS A NOT FOR PROFIT ORGANIZATION DEPENDENT SOLELY ON INDIVIDUAL DONATIONS

 Michelle has been a practicing mediator and trainer since completing the Planning Change Certification program in 2013.
 In her private practice she mediates cases from separation and divorce to small business disputes.
 Michelle was trained in Non-Violent Communication ten years ago and comes to alternative dispute resolution after fifteen years working in equity research at bulge bracket investment banks, and primary research/expert networks.
 In 2014, Michelle trained with Kay Pranis in the indigenous practice of Peacemaking Circles.
 Her work as an alternative dispute practitioner builds on her varied life experiences, management positions and successful careers in finance and as an entrepreneur.

-Emily Iwamoto is a Boston native, recently moving to New York to pursue Restorative Justice work.
-She is now a Restorative Justice Coordinator for the Spring Creek Community School in East New York, Brooklyn.
-She is helping build a new Restorative Justice Program at Spring Creek to create alternatives to suspension and combat the school-to-prison pipeline.
-May of 2016 she completed the Restorative Justice Certificate Program with Elizabeth Clements and Kay Pranis.
-Emily is excited to be facilitating with Hidden Water NYC and hopes to bring an intersectional lens of race, gender and class in her circles.
+Emily is a Boston native living in Brooklyn.
+She serves as a Restorative Justice Coordinator for the Spring Creek Community School in East New York, where she is works to create alternatives to suspension and combat the school-to- prison pipeline.
+Emily completed the Restorative Justice Certificate Program in 2016 and brings an intersectional lens of race, gender, and class to her circle facilitation at Hidden Water.

 Manorah has a background in Human Development and passion for healing workplace conflict.
 More recently she has focused her career in Alternative Dispute Resolution.
 She has immersed herself in various trainings including; Mediation with The Center for Understanding, Employment Law Arbitration with Cornell University and Restorative Justice Peacemaking Circles with Planning Change and Kay Pranis.
 Currently Manorah is a mediator focusing on employment matters and facilitates Hidden Water circles.

 Justin is a mediator, attorney, and restorative process practitioner deeply committed to innovative and holistic methods to help repair harm caused by incidents that are otherwise the subject of the justice system.
 As Coordinator for Criminal Court Mediations at the New York Center for Interpersonal Development (NYCID), he works with traditional stakeholders to address conflict using mediation as an alternative or compliment to criminal sentencing.
 Justin believes that by allowing the people most directly impacted by harm to have a greater voice and decision-making authority in how to respond, it vastly improves the chances for positive outcomes.
-Justin is a certified mediator with NYCID and Planning Change, and has a mastery certificate in peacemaking circles from Planning Change, taught by Kay Pranis.
-He also practices mediation and law in intellectual property and commercial matters, and coordinates a monthly reading circle on restorative practices in Brooklyn, NY.
+Justin is a certified mediator and has a mastery certificate in Peacemaking Circles.
+He also practices law in intellectual property and commercial matters, and coordinates a monthly reading circle on restorative practices in Brooklyn.